matthijsgroen/custom-attributes/README.markdown

 Most of these fields can be used purely dynamic and objects could have multiples of them (think telephone numbers, or email addresses)

+This code is *NOT* production ready yet!

+TODO
+====
+- Make Formtastic extension better
+- Supply specs for the formtastic part
+- Make custom extensions work as nested forms (accept_attributes_for stuff)

 Contents of the package
 =======================